BPowell1999/my-website/content/projects/tlp.md

 # How it works

-The Laptop Project is a unique one - in that is *not* a charity, I am a sole trader, in fact.
+The Laptop Project is a unique one - in that it is *not* a charity, I am a sole trader, in fact.
 I buy laptops from places like pawn shops, Facebook Marketplace, eBay and many other places, repair & refit them if needed and then, if they meet the [requirements](#what-consumers-get), they are added to TLP's inventory.

 From there, a consumer can either buy one directly, or apply for a [concession](#concessions).
 Once the transaction is complete, the consumer receives their laptop unit in the mail or, in some cases, by [partnered courier](#partnerships) or even by hand-delivery and they then own the unit outright.